Exclusive: China to extend economic diplomacy to EU infrastructure fund

 Alessandro Carano, an advisor to the European Commission on the fund, defended the decision to welcome Chinese investors.

-"The purpose is to mobilise the liquidity in the market.
+"The purpose is to mobilize the liquidity in the market.
 We don't differentiate among the owners of the funds," Carano said.
 "China is a big investor already.
 We don't want any prejudice."

 In return for its investment, China wants a quid pro quo with Europe, whereby European companies and governments would take a greater interest in President Xi Jinping's "One Belt, One Road" initiative.